Portuguese Food: 21 Traditional Dishes of Portugal

 Possibly the strangest food on this list is Tripas A moda Do Porto which are tacos made from the meat of a cow’s stomach (tripas).

-Despite the fact that cow’s stomach may sound weird, tripe is actually an ingredient enjoyed throughout the world.
-These exact tacos are also enjoyed in Mexico
+Tripe is an ingredient enjoyed throughout the world.
+These exact tacos are also enjoyed in Mexico.

 Espetada (Beef Skewers)

-Espetada is a dish primarily consisting of large cubes of beef which are skewered and barbecued.
-The beef is marinated in salt and garlic and later skewered on a bay leaf stick.
+Espetada is a dish primarily consisting of large cubes of beef which are marinated in salt and garlic, skewered and barbecued.

 Espetada is a popular delicacy, particularly on the island of Madeira, where it is typically served as a main dish during the summer months.